 The LMF initiates the procedure by sending a TRP INFORMATION REQUEST message.
 The NG-RAN node responds with a TRP INFORMATION RESPONSE message that contains the requested TRP information.

-If the LMF includes the TRP List IE in the TRP INFORMATION REQUEST message, the NG-RAN node should include in the TRP INFORMATION RESPONSE message, the requested information for all TRPs included in the TRP List IE.
+If the TRP List IE is included in the TRP INFORMATION REQUEST message, the NG-RAN node should include in the TRP INFORMATION RESPONSE message, the requested information for all TRPs included in the TRP List IE.

-If the LMF does not include the TRP List IE in the TRP INFORMATION REQUEST message, the NG-RAN node should include the requested information for all TRPs hosted by the NG-RAN node in the TRP INFORMATION RESPONSE message
+If the TRP List IE is not included in the TRP INFORMATION REQUEST message, the NG-RAN node should include the requested information for all TRPs hosted by the NG-RAN node in the TRP INFORMATION RESPONSE message.

+If the PRS Muting IE is included in the PRS Configuration IE in the TRP INFORMATION RESPONSE message, the LMF may take it into account as the muting information for the given PRS resource set.

+If the QCL Info IE is included in the PRS Configuration IE in the TRP INFORMATION RESPONSE message, the LMF may take it into account for the given PRS resource list.

+If the DL-PRS Resource Coordinates IE is included in the Geographical Coordinates IE in the TRP Information IE in the TRP INFORMATION RESPONSE message, the LMF may take it into account as the DL PRS Resource Coordinates relative to the TRP coordinate.